Corruption in Uruguay

 Corruption in Uruguay is low by regional standards.
 It has generally outperformed other Latin American countries frequently in corruption-related international indexes.

-On Transparency International's 2024 Corruption Perceptions Index, Uruguay scored 76 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Uruguay ranked 13th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States, Uruguay, Venezuela) was Uruguay's, 76, the average score was 42 and the worst score was 10.
-Transparency International wrote in February 2025, "Uruguay stands out for strong institutions and environmental data management and effective citizen participation channels.
-Uruguayans’ trust in their institutions protected the country from the polarisation and populism plaguing many in the region, allowing peaceful presidential elections with high levels of integrity."
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Uruguay scored 73 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Uruguay ranked 17th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States of America, Uruguay, Venezuela) was Canada's 75, with Uruguay the next-highest score; the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).